katsuhisamaruyama/jxplatform2/README.md

 ### As an Eclipse plug-in

-The following is the typical code for building a Java model for the source code within the Eclipse project:
+The following is the typical code for building a Java model for the source code within the Eclipse project.

+    import org.eclipse.jdt.core.IJavaProject;
+    import org.jtool.eclipse.plugin.ModelBuilderPlugin;
+    import org.jtool.eclipse.javamodel.JavaProject;

-    org.eclipse.jdt.core.IJavaProject project;  // Possible to use org.eclipse.core.resources.IProject
-    ModelBuilderPlugin modelBuilder = new ModelBuilderPlugin();
+    IJavaProject project;  // Possible to use org.eclipse.core.resources.IProject ModelBuilderPlugin modelBuilder = new ModelBuilderPlugin();
     JavaProject jproject = modelBuilder.build(project);